The mess we keep making of #FOSS governance

 A Tale of European Success

-The potential of #OGB is more than just theoretical talk—it’s been field-tested with promising results.
+The potential of #OGB is more than just theoretical talk – it’s processs have been field-tested with promising results.
 Our band of “libertarian cats” successfully outreached to the European Union, showcasing the versatility of ActivityPub and the #fediverse.
 Presentations and collaborations with EU bureaucrats catalysed the setup of project outline, a prescient move that looked like wisdom personified post-Twitter’s dramatic downturn.

-Think of a bustling local street market—a microcosm of society with stallholders, shoppers, and various stakeholders like organizers, trash collectors, and local law enforcement.
-The #OGB can empower such a community to self-govern in harmony, thereby bypassing cumbersome bureaucracy.
+Think of a bustling local street market, a microcosm of society with stallholders, shoppers, and various stakeholders like organizers, trash collectors, and local law enforcement.
+The #OGB can empower such a community to self-govern in harmony, thereby bypassing the too often #blocking cumbersome bureaucracy.

 From Small Markets to Society at Large